Updates to the Royal Borough of Windsor and Maidenhead Local Plan

 3) increase the number of people or properties at risk from flooding”.

-While the policy notes that extensions or increases in footprint of greater than 30sq. metres would not be accepted unless the above criteria can be met, it is important to note that the 30sq. metres is taken to include additions to properties since September 1978.
-Therefore, for example, if a property was already extended by 25sq. metres in 2008, any new extension proposed that exceeded 5sq. metres would trigger the policy requirements of Policy F1.
+While the policy notes that extensions or increases in footprint of greater than 30 sq. metres would not be accepted unless the above criteria can be met, it is important to note that the 30 sq. metres is taken to include additions to properties since September 1978.
+Therefore, for example, if a property was already extended by 25 sq. metres in 2008, any new extension proposed that exceeded 5 sq. metres would trigger the policy requirements of Policy F1.

 The application of Policy F1 on a development restricted what is possible on site from a flood risk perspective.

-Aegaea have been informed that on the 26th January 2022, an independent Planning Inspector found that the RBWM Borough Local Plan (BLP), incorporating the Main Modifications, was sound and that it be brought forward for adoption.
-As such, RBWM have advised that the BLP incorporating the Main Modifications is therefore a material consideration for decision-making to which very substantial weight should be given.
-RBWM have advised that the 30sq. metres rule as part of Policy F1 is no longer being considered for applications in Flood Zones 2 and 3.
+As such, RBWM has advised that the BLP incorporating the Main Modifications is a material consideration for decision-making to which very substantial weight should be given.
+RBWM has also advised that the 30 sq. metres rule, as part of Policy F1, is no longer being considered for applications in Flood Zones 2 and 3.

 However, Policy NR1 of the Borough Local Plan does still require all applications in Flood Zones 2 and 3 to be supported by a Flood Risk Assessment.
 This now applies to all current and future applications.
 Emerging Policy NR1 states that: